deepdive

 Responses API

-false, the Responses API stays stateless while still using the
+Responses API stays stateless while still using the Responses endpoint.
+With

 Use this when you want the Responses API specifically, not just normal chat completions. llm.rb keeps it behind the same context interface so the rest of your application code does not need to change much: